jgerson/terraform-aws-jenkins/README.md

 Final interactive steps are:

 - Open the resulting URL `(http://<fqdn>:8080)` to access Jenkins via the web and you will be prompted for a password
-- SSH to the <fqdn> and access the following path to retrieve your initial password /var/lib/jenkins/secrets/initialAdminPassword
+- SSH the <fqdn> and access the following path to retrieve your initial password /var/lib/jenkins/secrets/initialAdminPassword